Mark Neale (Chair)

 Gillian has held many governance roles including chairing consortia and peer support bodies.
 Most recently she has been a trustee of Anti-Slavery International.

-Oksana joined the Froebel Trust in February 2012 and was appointed as Finance and Grants Manager in May 2015.
+Oksana joined the trust in February 2012 and was appointed as Finance & Grants Manager in May 2015.
 She brings more than 18 years of experience, previously holding various financial roles for leading UK companies.